 There is no comparison between hotels and resorts in these TripAdvisor reviews, so it’s difficult to work out which hotel is best for the complete ski resort experience, as well as the luxury experienced within the hotel itself.
 A beautiful hotel may be found in a ski-factory type resort, and a gorgeous resort may host bad hotels.

 This is where luxury travel diary can help.
-In this review, we endeavour to uncover some of the very best ski hotels in the Alps, judged from our own personal experience.
+In this review, we endeavor to uncover some of the very best ski hotels in the Alps, judged from our own personal experience.
 Within each hotel review, we highlight the pros and cons of the hotel so that you can judge exactly how one hotel compares to another.

 Many of the hotels that we have picked, are high in altitude or are connected to Glaciers that are so high that they are perfect for late-season skiing and are snow-sure throughout the season.